cloudfoundry-attic/cf-docs/README.md

 This is the Cloud Foundry documentation - including information about pushing apps, setting up VCAP and BOSH.
 The repository also feeds cloudfoundry.github.com using Github Pages and [Middleman](http://middlemanapp.com/).

-Please contribute via forking it modifying the files in /source/docs and make a pull request.
+If you have a minor change contribute via forking it modifying the files in /source/docs and make a pull request.

+If you want to be a docs collaborator - go to [https://www.pivotaltracker.com/projects/713283#](Pivotal Project for CF Docs)

 **Discussion Groups**